almaan/eggplant/README.md

 sufficient to create all the charted data sets.
 However, for convenience we also host the charted files (`.h5ad` files) used in the notebooks - in the associated Zenodo repository.

+To get the charted `.h5ad` files, visit the Zenodo repository and extract the content of `curated.zip` into a folder called `data` that is located at the same directory level as the root directory of the cloned github repository.
+For easy access, we use symlinks in the notebook data folder to these files; if you're working on a Windows machine you might experience some issues with this and probably want to replace these symlinks with the actual files or a shortcut to them, on UNIX-based systems it should work without any modifications.

 ## Contributions